Dear College Girl,

 And, most of all, have a ball and let your light shine bright.

 Melanie Shankle is a New York Times bestselling author, podcaster, wife, and mother.
-Her next book, Church of the Small Things: The Million Little Pieces That Make Up a Life, is out Oct.
-3. The Texas A&M graduate lives with her husband, Perry, and their daughter, Caroline, in San Antonio, TX.
+You can pick up her book, Church of the Small Things: The Million Little Pieces That Make Up a Life.
+The Texas A&M graduate lives with her husband, Perry, and their daughter, Caroline, in San Antonio, TX.